ParentJA/taxi/README.md

         return Response(status=status.HTTP_204_NO_CONTENT)
 ```

-We add our new URLs to the existing configuration.
+We link our new views to URLs in the existing configuration.

 **taxi/urls.py**